 and Design.
 All interior design projects are closely supervised and monitored for

-code compliance by one of our University Architects, who is also a licensed N.Y.S.
+code compliance by the University Architect, who is also a licensed N.Y.S.
 Certified

-Interior Designer (C.I.D.), accredited by The National Council for Interior
+Interior Designer (C.I.D.), accredited by The National Council for Interior Design

 CAPITAL BUDGET PREPARATION

-The Assistant Vice President for Facilities is responsible for preparing the
+The Vice President for Finance and Administration is responsible for preparing the

-Capital Budget requests that are periodically submitted to CUNY for consideration and approval.
+Capital Budget requests that are periodically submitted to CUNY for consideration